-If you have an illness such as cancer or heart disease, stopping smoking can mean a better response to treatment and can give you a better chance of recovery.
-If you have heart disease, stopping smoking lowers your risk of having another heart attack.
-Stopping smoking is vital for people who have lung conditions, diabetes, poor blood circulation, gum disease and many other health conditions.
+If you are living with an illness such as cancer or heart disease, quitting smoking can give you a better response to your treatment and a better chance of recovery.
+If you are living with heart disease, stopping smoking lowers your risk of having another heart attack.
+Stopping smoking is vital for people who are living with lung conditions, diabetes, poor blood circulation, gum disease and many other health conditions.

-Stopping smoking improves your health now and in the long-term, even if you have a smoking-related condition.
+Quitting smoking improves your health now and in the long-term, even if you have a smoking-related condition.